cyborch/tsa-json/README.md

 TimeStampContent:

  - version: 1 at the time of this writing
- - policy: MUST have the same value as the similar field in TimeStampRequest
+ - context: MUST have the same value as the similar field in TimeStampRequest
  - messageImprint: MUST have the same value as the similar field in TimeStampRequest
  - serialNumber: Time-Stamping users MUST be ready to accommodate integers up to at least 160 bits
  - genTime: Generalised time in the format YYYYMMDDhhmmss[.s...]Z